Statement from Albert Kruger, CEO, Sydney Gay and Lesbian Mardi Gras and Anna Brown, CEO, Equality Australia:

 - QLife is also available to offer free phone or web-based counselling on 1800 184 527 or qlife.org.au, from 3pm to Midnight.

 These attacks have strengthened our resolve to rise for equality, together.
 This is why the partnership we announced last week is so important.
 Together, we will ensure the legacy of the 78’ers lives on – to campaign together, and to rise for equality, every day of the year.
-You can rise for equality with us, by signing the pledge.

 We will be following the outcome of these matters as they make their way through the courts, and let you know of any actions you can take to help.